dflydev/dflydev-hawk/README.md

 //
 // ...
 //
 // Ok we are done doing things!
+Assume based on what we did we ended up deciding
+// the following payload and content type should be used:

 $payload = '{"message": "good day, sir!"}';
 $contentType = 'application/json';